PearlCoastal/DecisionTree-SVM_comparison/README.md

 Because the initial dataset contains "species", "island" and "sex" which are string and I've transformed them into float using "replace"

-Like in species there are three kinds : "Adelie, Chinstrap, Gentoo", and they are in "string"so I replace it with "0,1,2" which is in "float"
+Like in species there are three kinds : "Adelie, Chinstrap, Gentoo", and they are in "string".

+So I replace it with "0,1,2" which is in "float"

 The island and sex are pre-processed as the same.